U.S. to house migrant children in former North Carolina boarding school later this summer

 Washington — The Biden administration is planning to start housing up to 800 unaccompanied migrant children processed along the southern border in a repurposed boarding school in North Carolina later this summer, a U.S. official familiar with the plan told CBS News.

-The Department of Health and Human Services' Office of Refugee Resettlement, the agency charged with caring for unaccompanied migrant minors, is eyeing to open the facility in Greensboro, North Carolina, in August, according to the official, who was granted anonymity to discuss internal plans.
+The Department of Health and Human Services' Office of Refugee Resettlement, the agency charged with caring for unaccompanied migrant minors, intends to open the facility in Greensboro, North Carolina, in August, according to the official, who was granted anonymity to discuss internal plans.

 The former home of a boarding school known as the American Hebrew Academy will house migrant boys and girls between the ages of 13 and 17 who entered U.S. border custody without their parents or legal guardians.